 The first is the apples and oranges thing.
 Different things we can value fall in different categories, and that makes things confusing.
 When two people hear the word “values,” one might think of “traits” while another thinks of “behaviors” and another thinks of “stuff.”
 And all of us “value” things in all these categories.
-As we discussed, this makes it important to have higher values that determine our other values — i.e. virtuous traits that prescribe principles of behavior that help us do (and value) good things.
+As we discussed, this makes it important to have higher values that determine our other values — i.e. virtuous traits that prescribe principles (guidelines) that help us do (and value) good things.

 The second thing that’s tricky about values — even ones rooted in moral virtues — is how often values are unhelpful.

 For example, valuing “being patient” can often help us make good decisions.
 But, despite the saying, patience is not a virtue.
 Sometimes being patient is bad.
 When a shark is about to bite your friend in half, being patient is very clearly the wrong thing to do.

 Furthermore, in life we often face decisions where two principles conflict.
 If you value the principles “be kind to animals” and “protect human life,” what do you do when the only way to save your friend from a shark attack is to stab the shark with a harpoon?

 And whereas moral Virtues are good in and of themselves — almost every human agrees that “kindness” is a good thing, for example — just because a trait is never morally bad does not mean it is always the most helpful in every situation.
 In the shark dilemma above, you can’t really operate with kindness toward both the shark and your friend, can you?
 Kindness will not get you out of that scrape.